Harry786k/JS_Project/README.md

 # JS_Project
-This is an Online voting system end to end project using multiplemedia
+This is an Online voting system end to end project using php